-Belinda Downey moved from sunny Australia four years ago to cynical New York.
-She studied screenwriting under the talented mentorship of Jerome Perzigian, and gained a community of talented writer friends.
+Belinda Downey moved from sunny Australia to cynical New York and studied screenwriting under the mentorship of Jerome Perzigian.
 Belinda’s writing circumnavigates drama and comedy.
-Recent scripts include, Journey on the Voyage to the Future about an entrepreneurial convict; Rose, From the Dead about a ghost who haunts her daughter to get married; The Method about a delusional method actor; and Little Isis about a race war in small town Australia.
 Currently she works in a women-owned Advertising agency in Manhattan, copywriting and art directing.
 Twitter: @beldowney1

 Writing is both a magical and lonely existence.
 Your daily writing practice determines your self-worth.
 On a good day ideas flow like water and you feel optimistically confident about your writing skills, or at the very target least, like you’ve played with the truth serum for a few pages.
 Afterwards, you feel happy like Napoleon Dynamite, dancing to Jamiroquai – connected to something wonderful – no words required.

 A bad day of writing connects you with something darker.
 You write from despair, like Jack Nicholson in The Shining, typing the same thing over and over, [all work and no play makes Jack a dull boy].
 On these days, The Voice in your head, an uninvited guest, poisons your thoughts with anxious negativity, yelling, “You’re a hack.
 No one cares about your script”.
 For Charlie Kaufman in Adaptation, the causation of self-doubt meant that he wrote himself (rather hilariously) into his script.